daniyalalii/cpp/Programming_Challenges/Recursions_Programming_Challenges/readme.md

 ## isMember Function
 ### Write a recursive Boolean function named isMember.
 The function should accept two arguments: an array and a value.
 The function should return true if the value is found in the array, or false if the value is not found in the array.
 Demonstrate the function in a driver program.
 ---
+## String Reverser
+### Write a recursive function that accepts a string object as its argument and prints the string in reverse order.
+Demonstrate the function in a driver program.
+---